Designing mobile engagement features for Okapi Reusable

 We used friendly visuals to create a sense of motivation and encouragement, and color palette from Okapi Reusable's website to create a cohesive look and feel.

-For usability testing, I conducted 3 tests (both remote and in-person) using high-fidelity prototype.
-Major feedbacks were related to the clarity of navigation and interactive elements.
+I conducted 3 tests (both remote and in-person) using the high-fidelity prototype.
+Major feedbacks were related to the clarity of navigation and interactive elements:

 We showcased the final prototype to our clients, who expressed excitement about the result and shared plans to build it in the future!